adeolu-rabiu/adeolu-rabiu/README.md

 🌱 I’m currently learning and pursuing an MSc in Operations Management at the University of Salford to enhance my skills and knowledge in the Energy sector's DevOps domain.

-💞️ I’m looking to collaborate on exciting projects related to Power Systems, DevOps, and process improvement within the energy industry.
+💞️ I’m looking to collaborate on exciting projects related to Power Systems, DevOps, and process improvement within the energy and IT/Telecom industry.

 📫 You can reach me through the following channels:
 - Email: adeolu.rabiu@gmail.com